rohitchavan-git/Java-Design-Patterns-Modern-Solutions-for-Common-Problems/README.md

 # [WIP] Java Design Patterns: Modern Solutions for Common Problems

-Welcome to the **Design Patterns with Java 8 Functional Programming** repository!
-This repository aims to provide a comprehensive guide to understanding design patterns and their implementation using Java 8's functional programming features.
-By leveraging the power of functional programming, we can explore new ways of implementing and utilizing design patterns in our software projects.
+Welcome to the **Java Design Patterns: Modern Solutions** GitHub repository!
+Here, we explore how design patterns have evolved in Java, leveraging the language's maturation and modern capabilities.

+In this repository, we showcase updated approaches to common design problems using Java's native features.
+We cover patterns like Singleton, Builder, Strategy, Observer, and Decorator.
+By utilizing Java's advancements, we eliminate boilerplate code and enhance readability, flexibility, and maintainability.

+Join us to learn and apply these modern design patterns in Java.
+Elevate your software design skills and create robust code effortlessly.
+Let's revolutionize the way we solve problems together!

 ## Table of Contents